E. Gerald Meyer: Career

 Meyer was a faculty member at the University of Albuquerque from 1950 to 1992.

 He was on the faculty of New Mexico Highlands University from 1952 to 1963, serving as head of the chemistry department from 1953-1963, and dean of graduate studies and research.
 November 13, 2009, was proclaimed Gerald Meyer Day by the New Mexico Highlands Board of Regents.

 He co-authored Chemistry : A Survey of Principles (1963) with Galen W. Ewing.
 It was translated in Japanese.

 In 1963 he accepted a position on the faculty of the University of Wyoming, where he was a professor, the dean of arts and sciences, and vice president for research (1976-2000).
 He formally retired as dean of arts and sciences and vice president of research as of 1990, but continued to do research as professor emeritus.

 Meyer has been president and chief executive officer of a company for the development of green technologies for coal processing: Advanced Coal to Chemicals Technologies.

 He has been active in the American Chemical Society at local, regional and national levels, and is a past president of the American Institute of Chemists.

-Personal
+Personal life

 Meyer has competed in at least three National Senior Olympics.
 He is an avid motorcyclist and rides a Harley Davidson motorcycle.

 He bought his first motorcycle, a 150cc kick-start Kawasaki, in 1963.
 He continued to ride into his 90s.
+He also is a prominent figure in the documentary Spirit of the Marathon, where he shares his journey within the sport of long distance running.